imvprakash1/chatgpt-ui-server-nodejs/Readme.md

 User Login Post Verification

 Endpoint:account/login('POST')
 Once the user has verified their email they can login to the app using their email and password.
 User password is not stored anywhere but the encrypted hash is used to compare if the provided password is correct using the bcrypt package.

-        <h3>Resend User Email Verification</h3>
+####Resend User Email Verification
 Endpoint:account/resend-email('GET')
 It is a simple get request to the endpoint which will update the verfication status to true for the user by resending the verification mail to the user.

+####Controllers and Utility
+The controller functions are creaated to encapsulate the data model working and to perform some specifc tasks like sending email.

 <h4><b>How can we update the back end application to allow multiple users to share one chat?</h4>
 --> We can make use of web sockets to allow users to connect to a particular chat using an identifier for the chat so that every update made by a user or the server will be pushed to all the users connected to the chat.